tylergehbauer/NLP/README.md

 A: Ethereum had a slightly higher positive score with a score of 0.234000

 Overall, I would say they both have mostly neutral articles.
-Both Bitcoin and Ethereum had more postive articles compared to negative articles, where Bitcoin was more positive.
+Both Bitcoin and Ethereum had more postive articles compared to negative articles, where Bitcoin was overall more positive than Ethereum.

 ## 2 - Natural Language Processing